 I was six when my mother taught me the art of invisible strength.
 Along with other phrases.
 It was a strategy for winning arguments, respect from others, and eventually, though nethier of us kno at the time chess games.

-"Wise guy, he not go against wind.
-In Chinese we say, Come from South, blow with wind-poom!-North will follow.
-Strongest wind cannot be seen
+In Chinese we say, Come from South, blow with wind-poom!-North will follow,

-My mother imparted her daily truths so she could help my older brothers and me rise above our circumstances.
-We lived in.
-San Francisco's Chinatown.
-We lived on Waverly Place, in a warm, clean, two-bedroom flat that sat above a small Chinese bakery specializing in steamed pastries and dim sum.
+We live on Waverly Place, in a warm, clean, two-bedroom flat that sat above a small Chinese Bakery specializing in streamed pasties and dim sum.

 One day I saw my brothers playing chess.
 So without knowing how good I would be I asked Vincent if he could show me how to play.

 I loved chess so much that I wanted to start competing.
 So my mom and I decided to enter me in a chess tournament.

 As I began to play, the boy disappeared, the color ran out of the room, and saw only my white pieces and his black ones on the other side.

 I began to win all my chess games.